dotCMS/plugin-solr/README.md

 This version allows users to configure SOLR Server(s) per host, that means, if you have contents associated to different host and you want to index/update each host with a particular SOLR server(s).Also if you have a host where you don't want to index its content, you only need leave blank the Solr server multi select for that host, and that host contents will not be updated.

+The updates in this new version were done in collaboration with Standards & Poor.

 Configuring the Plugin
 ----------------------